How is the weather shaping up for Independence Day fireworks displays?

 As the United States prepares to celebrate its 244th birthday, this year's time-honored festivities, like barbecues, lawn games and fireworks, may look and feel a little different than usual for many.
 Amid a pandemic and social distancing concerns, smaller groups and fewer parties may mean more eyes from home will be looking toward the skies -- or the flatscreen TVs -- to see the annual firework displays.
 However, not every area of the country will enjoy an equally great view of the spectacular pyrotechnics shows.

 In New York City, the Independence Day celebration has been turned into a week-long affair with fireworks starting to light up the sky on Monday night and running through July Fourth on Saturday.
-In South Dakota, current plans include a firework display over Mt.
-Rushmore for the first time since 2009, and President Donald Trump plans to be in attendance.
+In South Dakota, a firework display was launched over Mt.
+Rushmore for the first time since 2009, and President Donald Trump was in attendance.

 Annual shows in some major cities, like Washington, D.C., are still on, but the weather in other cities, such as Denver and Santa Fe, New Mexico, has forced planned events to be canceled.
 Meanwhile, the coronavirus pandemic has forced many other cities to shutter celebrations as well.